Fig Leaf Rust is a common fungal disease affecting Fig trees in the South.

 On the underside of the leaf the spots appear as small blisters from which reddish-brown spores are released at maturity.

-As the disease progresses the leaves become more yellow and the edges of the leaves become brown.
+As the Fig Leaf Rust disease progresses the leaves become more yellow and the edges of the leaves become brown.
 In severe cases the trees may defoliate fully.

 What can be done?

 Clean up, clean up, clean up!
-The best thing to do for all foliar fungal diseases is to rake up and bag diseased leaves on site.
-Dispose of them in a land fill or burn them.
+The best thing to do for all foliar fungal diseases, including Fig Leaf Rust, is to rake up and bag diseased leaves on site.
+In this situation, dispose of them in a land fill or burn them.
 Do not compost.
 Remove any severely affected leaves and bag as well.

 Do not allow overhead lawn irrigation to wet the leaves, as this will spread the fungus.